 A user is stuck in the game level?
 Send players a sponsored video and reward them for watching it with in-game currency or useful items.
 Another option: collaborate with a streamer who makes playthroughs and tutorials on your game and send their videos to the players who struggle to move on in the game.

 - Drive customers directly to ads to increase click-through rates

-Make thoughtfully-integrated ads a part of your re-engagement process: get additional revenue on monetization or even boost in-game purchases.
+Make thoughtfully-integrated ads a part of your re-engagement process: get additional income from monetization or even boost in-game purchases.